 Underneath and in the midst of the costume parades and funny shpiels, Purim carries with it significant lessons – about sovereignty and oppression, about identity and pride, and about speaking truth to power, even when it is hard and scary.
 They are lessons for the young and the young at heart, just packaged differently.
 I do not expect to tell my 3-year-old all the dirty details of the King and his cronies.
 But us grownups?
 We can handle it.
 And nosh some hamantaschen.

-Rabbi Sari Laufer is the associate rabbi at Congregation Rodeph Sholom in New York City.
-Rabbi Laufer was ordained by Hebrew Union College-Jewish Institute of Religion, Los Angeles in May 2006.
+Rabbi Sari Laufer is the director of congregational engagement at Stephen Wise Temple in Los Angeles, CA, and previously served as the associate rabbi at Congregation Rodeph Sholom in New York City.
+She was ordained by Hebrew Union College-Jewish Institute of Religion, Los Angeles in May 2006.
 A Wexner Graduate Fellow, Rabbi Laufer was also selected for the PEER program through Synagogue Transformation and Renewal, for the inaugural year of the Rabbinic Fellowship for Visionary Leadership through UJA-Federation of New York, and was a member of the second cohort of CLAL’s Rabbis Without Borders Fellowship.
-At Congregation Rodeph Sholom, Rabbi Laufer is a teacher of those young and young-at-heart, bringing her passion for rabbinic texts, social justice, and Judaism’s wisdom and relevance in the 21st century into the lives of those with whom she is privileged to learn and to share.
-Rabbi Laufer is a sporadic blogger (torahblahnik.blogspot.com), prolific Tweeter (@rabbilaufer), avid SoulCyclist, and aspiring epicure.
+Rabbi Laufer is a sporadic blogger, prolific Tweeter (@rabbilaufer), avid SoulCyclist, and aspiring epicure.

 View all posts by Rabbi Sari Laufer